- PayPal has become one of the world’s most popular online payment processors.

 Chad Hurley was PayPal’s original web designer, responsible for their first logo.
 He co-founded YouTube with Karim and Chen after leaving PayPal, helping to develop the company’s sharing and tagging features.
 Google’s acquisition of YouTube earned him over 730,000 Google shares.

-Hurley is currently co-owner of the Warriors in the NBA, the LA Football Club in the MLS, and Leeds United in the Premier League.
+Hurley has been a co-owner of the Warriors in the NBA, the LA Football Club in the MLS, and Leeds United in the Premier League.
 His net worth is in the neighborhood of $400 million.

 Eric M. Jackson